TimMcGilly/FactorioBot/README.md

         * `setup_read_txt` sets up a file watch on `output.txt` and returns a observer.
         * `read_ouput_txt` waits for the watch and then read the full file safely and returns it.
     * `get_valid_direction` takes in a input and returns a valid single character direction or `None` if none exists.
+      * `setup_config` creates a JSON file with default settings for cooldowns
+      * `get_config` returns a cooldown configuration for a specific key (command/group) from the JSON config
+      * `set_config` changes an attribute in a cooldown configuration for a specific key in the JSON config

 [header-image.png]: https://cdn.discordapp.com/attachments/407617128112324629/594294628031922192/bot_banner.png